-Georgia got its second straight win, and its third this year over a ranked team, this time 73-62 over No. 18 Tennessee on Saturday night at Stegeman Coliseum.
+Georgia got its second consecutive win, and its third this season against a ranked team, this time 73-62 over No. 18 Tennessee on Saturday night at Stegeman Coliseum.

 Tennessee entered ranked No. 12 in the RPI, giving Georgia its best win of the season to this point.

 Maten did his usual part.
-But, as the case with Georgia’s other big wins this year, he had help from key players.
+But, as the case with Georgia’s other big wins this season, he had help from key players.
 And the biggest two were from bench players.

-Derek Ogbeide had a double-double with 16 points and 11 rebounds, making a number of putbacks and grabbing numerous key rebounds, both offensive and defense.
+Derek Ogbeide had a double-double with 16 points and 11 rebounds, making a number of putbacks and grabbing numerous key rebounds, offensive and defensive.

-Tyree Crump hit two key 3s down the stretch.
-He also grabbed the rebound in the final minute that basically sealed the win, and sent the appreciative home crowd to its feet.
+Tyree Crump hit 2 key 3-pointers down the stretch.
+He also grabbed the rebound in the final minute that basically sealed the win and sent the appreciative home crowd to its feet.

 3 who mattered

 Crump: The sophomore guard also came off the bench and played extensive minutes, especially down the stretch.
-He hit two keys 3s, one to make it 57-51 and the next to give UGA a 62-54 lead with just under 2 minutes left.
+He hit 2 key 3-pointers, one to make it 57-51 and the next to give UGA a 62-54 lead with just under 2 minutes left.

-Lineup: Georgia used the same starting lineup — with two freshman forwards — for the third straight game.
-It was the third straight start for Rayshaun Hammonds, and the fourth straight for Nicolas Claxton.
+Lineup: Georgia used the same starting lineup — with two freshman forwards — for the third consecutive game.
+It was the third straight start for Rayshaun Hammonds and the fourth straight for Nicolas Claxton.
 But Ogbeide and Crump, who have started this season, have continued to star off the bench.

-Free throws: Georgia benefitted from an enormous free throw disparity: 38 to just 15 for Tennessee.
+Free throws: Georgia benefited from an enormous free-throw disparity: 38 to 15 for Tennessee.
 The Volunteers’ leading scorer entering the game, forward Grant Williams, had foul trouble in the second half and fouled out with just under 2 minutes left.

-Surviving (barely) without Maten.
-After’s Maten’s exit, Tennessee almost immediately hit two straight 3s to make it 21-18.
-Maten re-enetered at 2:15, then left after a couple possessions.
-He stayed out until halftime, when Tennessee whittled it down to 28-26.
+Surviving (barely) without Maten: After’s Maten’s exit, Tennessee almost immediately hit 2 consecutive 3s to make it 21-18.
+Maten re-entered at 2:15, then left after a few possessions.
+He stayed out until halftime, when Tennessee whittled it to 28-26.
 But Maten stayed out of foul trouble in the second half.

-It was Georgia’s third win this season over a team that was ranked at the time: The Bulldogs also knocked off then-No. 21 St. Mary’s and then No. 23 Florida, which was unranked when UGA beat the Gators a second time on Wednesday.
+It was Georgia’s third win this season against a team that was ranked at the time: The Bulldogs also knocked off then-No. 21 St. Mary’s and then-No. 23 Florida, which was unranked when UGA defeated the Gators a second time on Wednesday.

 Georgia plays at South Carolina on Wednesday at 6:30 p.m.
 ET.
 The Bulldogs lost at home to the Gamecocks in January, 64-57.